lyrixx/private-stuff/README.md

 ## Usage

 1. copy `.env` to `.env.local` and set a really strong password
-2. copy `data/websites.yaml.dist` to `data/websites.yaml` and fill it with your data
+1. copy `data/websites.yaml.dist` to `data/websites.yaml` and fill it with your data
+1. do the same with `data/administrative_contacts.yaml.dist` and `emergency_contacts.yaml.dist`
-3. run `castor build`
+1. run `castor build`
-4. deploy `dist/public/index.html` somewhere
+1. deploy `dist/public/index.html` somewhere

     >[!NOTE]
     > If plan to use cloudflare, just use `castor deploy`